iamreiyn/apple-website-clone/README.md

 - Accurate recreation of the latest Apple website design, including layout, typography, and color scheme.
 - Semantic HTML markup and CSS styling, optimized for web accessibility.
 ## Contributing
-The HTML and styling is not completely organized, if you would like to help then do not hesitate to contribute, thank you!
+The HTML and styling is not completely organized, and many other aspects of the website is not finished as well, such as the Footer and Slider.
+If you would like to contribute then please do not hesitate to do so, thank you!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.